nezaboodka/reactronic/README.md

   - `0` - run trigger immediately via event loop (asynchronously with zero timeout);
   - `>= Number.MAX_SAFE_INTEGER` - never run trigger (disabled trigger).

-**Reentrance** option defines how to handle reentrant calls of actions and triggers:
+**Reentrance** option defines how to handle reentrant calls of transactions and triggers:

   - `Reentrance.PreventWithError` - fail with error if there is an existing call in progress;
   - `Reentrance.WaitAndRestart` - wait for previous call to finish and then restart current one;